Disclaimer-Sup guys, I do not own the Summon Night series. if I did, this would be a game by now.

 Though not what he wanted, Virgil started heading downstairs.
 Coming down several flights led him to the base entrance of Lower Wystern.
 Quickly, he weighed his options.
 The arena was a dead end, and also occupied if he recalled.
 Having this many after him in the public quarter would just make things harder for him.
 Risking it, he took the one path he was unfamiliar with, a room of smithing furnaces.

 Panicked at first, Virgil saw that there was another doorway on the opposite side of the room.
-Once seeing the horde pursuing the young swordsman.
-Being unarmed, stepped aside letting all of them through into the labyrinth.
+Once seeing the horde pursuing the young swordsman, the door guard being unarmed, stepped aside letting all of them through into the labyrinth.

 His heart racing, both from the tension of capture and the heated chase.
 This only made things worse as he struggled to take in the new environment all around him, this what looked like a destroyed layer of Wystern.
 Weak and feeble strays backing off from the impending charge of people.